How To Edit Your WordPress User Profile

 Add your website address into the Website field.

 If you have another website or business blog that you would like to display in your profile, then enter the URL for that website or blog instead.

 You can fill in the other Contact Info section fields, or just ignore these.

 For more details about using this feature, refer to the “Your Profile: Additional Contact Information” section further below.

 In this section, you can add a personal or business description for your site visitors or blog readers.

 This feature not only lets you tell the world about yourself or your business, it can also be used to convert new visitors into leads for your products or services.

 For great tips on how to write a truly compelling bio section that will help improve your conversions, see the article below:

-For more details about this feature, refer to the “Your Profile: Useful Tips” section below.
+For more details about using this feature, see the “WordPress User Profile: Additional Info” section below.

 12 – About Yourself > Password Settings